kubernetes/test-infra/prow/test/integration/README.md

 ## Cleanup

-If the local cluster exists, run the tests and then delete the local cluster and the local registry by using:
+If the local cluster exists, run the tests and then delete the local cluster and the local registry with:

 ```bash
 SKIP_SETUP=true ./prow/test/integration/integration-test.sh